Particle algorithms for maximum likelihood training of latent variable models: EXPERIMENTAL DETAILS AND FURTHER NUMERICAL RESULTS

 \subsection{Bayesian neural network}

-\paragraph{Dataset.}We use the MNIST~\cite{Lecun1998} dataset $\cal{Y}$, available under the terms of the Creative Commons Attribution-Share Alike 3.0 license at
+\paragraph{Dataset.}We use the MNIST~\citep{Lecun1998} dataset $\cal{Y}$, available under the terms of the Creative Commons Attribution-Share Alike 3.0 license at

-(Copyright held by Yann LeCun and Corinna Cortes.)
 It contains $70,000$ $28\times28$ grayscale images $f\in \r^{784}$ of handwritten digits each accompanied its corresponding label $l$.
-We avoid any big data issues by subsampling $1000$ datapoints with labels $4$ and $9$ just as in~\cite{Yao2020} (except that we pick the labels $4$ and $9$ rather than $1$ and $2$ to make the problem more challenging).
+We avoid big data issues by subsampling $1000$ datapoints with labels $4$ and $9$ just as in~\citet{Yao2022} (except that we pick the labels $4$ and $9$ rather than $1$ and $2$ to make the problem more challenging).
 We normalize the $784$ features so that each has mean zero and unit standard deviation across the dataset.
-We split the dataset into $80/20$ training and testing sets, $\cal{Y}_{\text{train}}$ and $\cal{Y}_{\text{test}}$. \paragraph{Model.}Following~\cite{Yao2020}, we employ a Bayesian two-layer neural network with tanh activation functions, a softmax output layer, and Gaussian priors on the weights (however, we simplify matters by setting all network biases to zero).
+We split the dataset into $80/20$ training and testing sets, $\cal{Y}_{\text{train}}$ and $\cal{Y}_{\text{test}}$. \paragraph{Model.}Following~\citet{Yao2022}, we employ a Bayesian two-layer neural network with tanh activation functions, a softmax output layer, and Gaussian priors on the weights (however, we simplify matters by setting all network biases to zero).
 That is, we assume that the datapoints' labels are conditionally independent given the features $f$ and network weights $x:=(w,v)$ (where $w\in\r^{D_w:=40\times 784=31360}$ and $w^0\in\r^{D_v:=2\times 40=80}$) with law

-Also as in \cite{Yao2020}, we assign we assign the prior $\cal{N}(\bm{0}_{D_w},e^{2\alpha}I_{D_w})$ to the input layer's weights $w$ and $\cal{N}(\bm{0}_{D_v},e^{2\beta}I_{D_v})$ to those of the output layer, where $\bm{0}_d$ denotes the $d$-dimensional vector of zeros.
+Also as in \cite{Yao2022}, we assign we assign the prior $\cal{N}(\bm{0}_{D_w},e^{2\alpha}I_{D_w})$ to the input layer's weights and $\cal{N}(\bm{0}_{D_v},e^{2\beta}I_{D_v})$ to those of the output layer, where $\bm{0}_d$ denotes the $d$-dimensional vector of zeros.
 However, rather than assigning a hyperprior to $\alpha, \beta$, we instead learn them from the data (i.e.\ $\theta:=(\alpha, \beta)$).
 The model's density is given by:

-\paragraph{Implementation details.}The necessary $\theta$-gradients and negative $\theta$-Hessian are straightforward to compute by hand:
+\paragraph{Implementation details.}The necessary $\theta$-gradients and $\theta$-Hessian are straightforward to compute by hand:

 For the $x$-gradients, we use JAX's grad function (implementing a version of autograd).
 Given that

 where $q(w)$ and $q(v)$ respectively denote $q$'s $w$ and $v$ marginals, Assumpt.~\ref{ass:Mstep} is satisfied with